 In my past work, I have focused on the finite dimensional theory of higher functional analysis.
+Moreover, I have established foundational category-theoretic results which will play a role in the development of higher functional analysis.

 Manifestly unitary higher Hilbert spaces.
 In joint work with Chen, Hungar, Penneys, and Sanford, we define finite dimensional 2-operator algebras and 3-Hilbert spaces.
 We then describe a formal process of constructing 3-Hilbert spaces from 2-Hilbert spaces from Hilbert spaces, known as unitary condensation.
 In particular, this is a manifestly unitary formulation of the work of Gaiotto and Johnson-Freyd for higher vector spaces.